JoacoGirod/Commander/readMe.md

 ```bash
     cd Commander
 ```
-Here you can run the tests, which are later described as poor, they can only be run when located in this folder and can't be run once the application has been installed.
+Here you can run the tests, which are later described as poor, they can only be run when located in this folder and can't be run once the application has been installed, not adequately idempotent nor unitary.
 ```bash
     sudo python3 run_tests.py
 ```
+This command installs
 ```bash
     sudo python3 install_commander.py
 ```